Italy's Monte dei Paschi gears up for London roadshow amid investor nerves - sources

 Monte dei Paschi may need to raise more money or be rescued by a healthier lender if regulators force it to cut its bad loan burden more quickly than currently anticipated in its restructuring plan, one of the sources said.

-The sources said Monte dei Paschi’s CEO Marco Morelli is seeking to reassure investors concerned with the decline of the share price and slow progress on the restructuring plan agreed with the EU Commission.
+One of the sources and one shareholder in the bank said Monte dei Paschi’s CEO Marco Morelli is seeking to reassure investors concerned with the decline of the share price and slow progress on the restructuring plan agreed with the EU Commission.

-The bank’s newly-appointed chief financial officer, Andrea Rovellini, will also join the investor meetings, which have been organised by Barclays.
+The bank’s newly-appointed chief financial officer, Andrea Rovellini, will also join the investor meetings, which have been organized by Barclays.

 Shares in Monte dei Paschi have lost around 40 percent of their value since they resumed trading on the Milan bourse five months ago at a price of 4.1 euros.